-While Joplin was first put on the map by lead, it was zinc, often referred to as “jack,” that built the town.
-With the railroads passing through the area, Joplin was on the verge of dramatic growth.
-What began as a simple mining town was soon filled with smelters, mines, large homes, businesses, and the ever present saloons, the most popular of which, was the House of Lords, which featured a bar and restaurant on its first floor, gambling on the second, and a brothel on the third floor.
-The building still stands today.
+While Joplin was first put on the map by lead, zinc, often referred to as “jack,” built the town.
+Joplin was on the verge of dramatic growth with the railroads passing through the area.
+What began as a simple mining town was soon filled with smelters, mines, large homes, businesses, and the ever-present saloons, the most popular of which was the House of Lords, which featured a bar and restaurant on its first floor, gambling on the second, and a brothel on the third floor.

 In 1897, soaring prices and continued active demand produced large profits for mines in the Joplin District, and the following year was one of the most prosperous in the history of zinc mining.
-These profits attracted the attention of wealthy Eastern investors and in 1899, a group of Boston capitalists formed a corporation they called American Zinc, Lead, and Smelting Company.
-American Zinc, as it was commonly known, became one of the major players in the Tri-State Mining District.
+These profits attracted the attention of wealthy Eastern investors, and in 1899, a group of Boston capitalists formed a corporation called American Zinc, Lead, and Smelting Company.
+As it was commonly known, American Zinc became one of the major players in the Tri-State Mining District.

-By the turn of the century Joplin was quickly becoming the center of the mining activity for the Tri-State Mining District, which consisted of Missouri, Kansas and Oklahoma.
+By the turn of the century, Joplin was quickly becoming the center of the mining activity for the Tri-State Mining District, which consisted of Missouri, Kansas, and Oklahoma.
 By this time, the city boasted more than 26,000 people.
 Construction centered around Main Street, with many bars, hotels, and fine homes nearby.
-Trolley and rail lines made Joplin the hub of southwest Missouri and as the center of the Tri-state district, it soon became the lead and zinc capital of the world.
-Lead, and specifically zinc, created and would sustain Joplin’s economy for more than seven decades.
+Trolley and rail lines made Joplin the hub of southwest Missouri, and as the center of the Tri-state district, it soon became the lead and zinc capital of the world.
+Lead, specifically zinc, created and would sustain Joplin’s economy for more than seven decades.

-During World War I, the mines thrived providing mineral materials for the war effort.
-However, when the war was over in 1918, the the mining industry declined because of the low price of ore and the discovery richer ore pockets in Oklahoma.
+During World War I, the mines thrived, providing mineral materials for the war effort.
+However, when the war was over in 1918, the mining industry declined because of the low price of ore and the discovery of richer ore pockets in Oklahoma.
 By 1920, its population had also declined from the previous decade, but not dramatically — losing about 7%.

-In 1926, Route 66 made its way through Joplin, traveling from Webb City along Range Line Road (US-71 Business Route), before zig-zagging through town along Zora St., Florida Ave., Utica St., Euclid Ave., Saint Louis Ave., and 7th St. (MO-66, BL-44).
-All manner of service business began to sprout up to serve the travelers along the route.
+In 1926, Route 66 made its way through Joplin, traveling from Webb City along Range Line Road (US-71 Business Route) before zig-zagging through town along Zora St., Florida Ave., Utica St., Euclid Ave., Saint Louis Ave., and 7th St. (MO-66, BL-44).
+All manner of service businesses began to sprout up to serve the travelers along the route.

 However, the pair escaped after killing Newton County Constable John Wesley Harryman and Joplin Police Detective Harry McGinnis.
-Today, this historic apartment, called the Joplin Hideout, has has been restored and decorated in 1930’s era decor.
-It can now be rented by visitors by the night, weekend or by the week.
+Today, this historic apartment, called the Joplin Hideout, has been restored and decorated in 1930’s era decor.
+It can now be rented by visitors by night, weekend, or by the week.

 After World War II, most of the mines were closed, and the population growth leveled off; however, this became the time of the most extensive travel along Route 66, as Americans found themselves with more leisure time than ever before.
-Unforunately, in the 1960’s and 1970’s, nearly 40 acres of the city’s downtown were razed in the name of progress.
-Some of these included the Connor and Keystone Hotels, and several Route 66 landmarks.
+Unfortunately, in the 1960s and 1970s, nearly 40 acres of the city’s downtown were razed in the name of progress.
+Some of these included the Connor and Keystone Hotels and several Route 66 landmarks.

-However, many historic views still exist including the Newman Mercantile Store building, a landmark since 1910, and now called home to Joplin’s City Hall, the Frisco Depot, a one time Harvey House and Railroad office building that has been converted to apartments, as well as the Union Depot, and the Fox Theater.
-Where the House of Lords Saloon at 407 Main Street once stood there is now a small park with the “Lucky Miner” statue.
+However, many historic views still exist, including the Newman Mercantile Store building, a landmark since 1910 and now called home to Joplin’s City Hall, the Frisco Depot, a one time Harvey House and Railroad office building that has been converted to apartments, as well as the Union Depot, and the Fox Theater.
+Where the House of Lords Saloon once stood at 407 Main Street, there is now a small park with the “Lucky Miner” statue.

-On May 6, 1971, Joplin was struck by a severe tornado resulting in one death and 50 injuries, along with major damage to many houses and businesses.
+On May 6, 1971, Joplin was struck by a severe tornado resulting in one death and 50 injuries, along with significant damage to many houses and businesses.
 Unfortunately, it wouldn’t be the last time.
-On May 22, 2011, the city was struck by an even more devastating tornado, killing at least 158 people, injured 1,150 others and caused damages of $2.8 Billion.
-It was the deadliest tornado strike in the US since 1947, the seventh deadliest overall on record, and the costliest single tornado in U.S. History (as of 2012).
+On May 22, 2011, the city was struck by an even more devastating tornado, killing at least 158 people, injuring 1,150 others, and causing damages of $2.8 Billion.
+It was the deadliest tornado strike in the U.S. since 1947, the seventh deadliest overall on record, and the costliest single tornado in U.S. History (as of 2012).

 Today, Joplin is called home to about 50,000 people.
-At the Joplin Museum Complex in Schifferdecker Park, you can see two museums that tell the story of Joplin’s history.
-The Dorothea B. Hoover Historical Museum displays a variety of historic items, including a 1927 fire engine and the Tri-State Mineral Museum houses one of the world’s largest collections of lead and zinc ore, as well as mining tools and equipment.
+At the Joplin Museum Complex in Schifferdecker Park, two museums tell the story of Joplin’s history.
+The Dorothea B. Hoover Historical Museum displays various historic items, including a 1927 fire engine.
+The Tri-State Mineral Museum houses one of the world’s largest collections of lead and zinc ore, as well as mining tools and equipment.
 Both are located at Fourth Street and Schifferdecker Avenue.
 The historic Dale’s Route 66 Barber Shop sits on the corner of Utica St. and Euclid Avenue, and numerous vintage signs can be seen along or nearby the old Mother Road.